WELCOME TO TAV COLLEGE

 TAV College is a private, subsidized college located in the Côte-des-Neiges–Notre-Dame-de-Grâce borough of Montreal, Quebec, Canada.
 We offer pre-university and technical programs of study to a proudly multicultural student population.
 From our beginnings as a smaller institution within Quebec’s private college network, TAV quickly developed into an established institution, which has been recognized and accredited for subsidies from the Quebec Ministry of Higher Education since 2010.

 Today, our college boasts a brand new 65,000 square foot building, which is annexed to our original campus on Decarie Boulevard.
 This modern building houses biology, chemistry, physics, and 3D printing laboratories, a private café as well as administrative offices and classrooms.

-In 2018, due to a steady increase in annual enrolment, we announced our plans to erect a second campus building, which opened its doors at 6005 Decarie boulevard in August of 2021.
-This new building will allow us to continue to expand our educational offerings as well as further develop our enriched learning experience.
+In 2018, due to a steady increase in annual enrolment, we announced our plans to erect a second campus building, which opened its doors, approximately 150 meters from our original campus, at 6005 Decarie boulevard in August 2021.
+This new building allows us to continue to expand our educational services as well as further develop our enriched learning experience.